-The whole process took an entire month, so while in Nairobi I had the chance to explore the yoga scene, drink my body weight in soy lattes and do an epic hike, where I literally circumvented a crater.
+The whole process took an entire month, so while in Nairobi I had the chance to explore the yoga scene, drink my body weight in soy milk lattes and do an epic hike, where I literally circumvented a crater.

 Y’all, I FINISHED MY PHD!!!

 For those who don’t know my story, I started this blog back in 2016 at the beginning of a four year PhD program.
 At the time, I didn’t think I would have the time or financial resources to travel, so the blog was a creative outlet and a way for me to still stay engaged in the world of travel.